The Symphony of Westchester

 Dreyfus as soloists in 2000.
 Among several works we commissioned noted

-composer Charles Griffin to write for us, is his Concerto for Orchestra, which we also premiered at our Iona College series in 2008.
+composer Charles Griffin to write for us, is his Concerto for Orchestra, which we also premiered at our Iona University series in 2008.

 Equally true to our mission to bring quality music educational programs